-SMITHLAND, Kentucky — The U.S. Supreme Court is weighing whether to take the case of a former Fort Campbell soldier sentenced to death for killing three children and attacking a woman in southwestern Kentucky.
+SMITHLAND, Kentucky — The U.S. Supreme Court will consider on Sept.
+29 whether to take the case of a former Fort Campbell soldier sentenced to death for killing three children and attacking a woman in southwestern Kentucky.

-Dunlap and defense attorneys later reached an agreement allowing the high court review.
+Dunlap and defense attorneys later reached an agreement allowing the appeal.